brentonk/kenkel-cv/cv.md

 # Working Papers

 * ["Prediction, Proxies, and Power"](http://bkenkel.com/data/doe.pdf) (with Robert J. Carroll) (revise and resubmit at *American Journal of Political Science*)

-* ["Misspecification and the Propensity Score: The Possibility of Overadjustment"](http://www.rochester.edu/college/psc/clarke/MissProp.pdf) (with Kevin Clarke and Miguel Rueda) (revise and resubmit at *Political Science Research and Methods*)

 * ["Dividing the Conquered"](http://bkenkel.com/data/divconq.pdf)